5 Thing You Can Do Right Now To Improve Your Hearing Health

 Keep The Volume At A Reasonable Level

 How many times do you find yourself turning the volume up on your radio or television?
 If it’s more frequent then your peers, it may be time to see a hearing care specialist.
-To prevent hearing loss, it’s best to keep volume levels at an adequate level where you can hear them.
-The NIDCD estimates that 26 million U.S. citizens have developed hearing loss due to noise exposure.
+To prevent hearing loss, keep volume levels at an adequate level where you can hear them.
+The NIDCD estimates that 26 million U.S. citizens have hearing loss due to noise exposure.
 This form of hearing loss is preventable, so keep your volume down.

 Protect From Loud Noises